Sk3llington/Elastic_Stack_Server/README.md

 ![ssh failed attempts](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/f927b7cdbd50c0d4b7830f1839658fcfeaf2a96d/Images/ssh_failed_attempts.png)

-Next we check Kibana to see if the failed attempts were logged:
+Next I check Kibana to see if the failed attempts were logged:

 ![filebeat failed ssh attempts](https://github.com/Sk3llington/Project-1-UCLA-Cyber-Security/blob/f927b7cdbd50c0d4b7830f1839658fcfeaf2a96d/Images/filebeat_failed_ssh_attempts.png)

-We can see all the failed attempts were detected and sent to Kibana.
+I can see that all the failed attempts were detected and sent to Kibana.

-Now Let's breakdown the syntax of our previous short script:
+Now Let's breakdown the syntax of my previous short script:

 `for` begins the `for` loop.